Marijuana Opportunity, Reinvestment and Expungement (MORE) Act,

 DRUG ABUSE PREVENTION AND CONTROL

 Attorney General shall apply the provisions of this . . .
-Except as provided in subsections 811 (d) and (e) of this section,
+Except as provided in subsections 811 (d) of this section,

 (d) International treaties, conventions, and protocols requiring control; procedures respecting changes in drug schedules of Convention on Psychotropic Substances